cmusatyalab/elijah-cloudlet/README.md

 	it to /sdcard/Cloudlet/overlay/ directory creating your overlay directory name.
 For example, you can copy your ``face recognition overlay vm`` to /sdcard/Cloudlet/overlay/face/ directory.
 This directory name will be appeared to your Android application when you're asked to select ``overlay vm``.
+Right directory name is important since the directory name will be saved as appName in internal data structure and being used to launch associated mobile application after finishing ``VM synthesis``.
+See more details at handleSucessSynthesis() method at CloudletConnector.java file.